Yo-yo: First yo-yo company

 After the yo-yo was introduced to the United States, it spread to Mexico—a pile of handmade wood Mexican yo-yos is pictured.

 In 1928, Pedro Flores, a Filipino immigrant to the United States, opened the Yo-yo Manufacturing Company in Santa Barbara, California.
 The business started with a dozen handmade toys; by November 1929, Flores was operating two additional factories in Los Angeles and Hollywood, which all together employed 600 workers and produced 300,000 units daily.

 The principal distinction between the Filipino design popularized by Flores and the more traditional yo-yos is in the way the yo-yo is strung.
 In older (and some remaining inexpensive) yo-yo designs, the string is tied to the axle using a knot.
 With this technique, the yo-yo just goes back and forth; it returns easily, but it is impossible to make it sleep.
 In Flores's design, one continuous piece of string, double the desired length, is twisted around something to produce a loop at one end which is fitted around the axle.
 Also termed a looped slip-string, this seemingly minor modification allows for a far greater variety and sophistication of motion, thanks to increased stability and suspension of movement during free spin.

 Shortly thereafter (c.
-1929), entrepreneur Donald F. Duncan recognized the potential of this new fad and purchased the Flores yo-yo Corporation and all its assets, including the Flores name, which was transferred to the new company in 1932.
+1929), entrepreneur Donald F. Duncan recognized the potential of this new fad and purchased the Flores Yo-yo Corporation and all its assets, including the Flores name, which was transferred to the new company in 1932.

-The name "Yo-yo" was registered in 1932 as a trademark by Sam Dubiner in Vancouver, Canada, and remains a Trade Mark.Harvey Lowe won the first World Yo-Yo Contest in London, England.
+The name "Yo-yo" was registered in 1932 as a trademark by Sam Dubiner in Vancouver, Canada, and remains a trademark in that country.
+Harvey Lowe won the first World Yo-Yo Contest in London, England.
 In 1932, Swedish Kalmartrissan yo-yos started to be manufactured as well.

 In 1933, yo-yos were banned in Syria, because many locals superstitiously blamed the use of them for a severe drought.

 In 1946, the Duncan Toys Company opened a yo-yo factory in Luck, Wisconsin.
 The Duncan yo-yo was inducted into the National Toy Hall of Fame at The Strong in Rochester, New York, in 1999.